-This report to the California State Legislature summarizes the 4th year of BART's exclusion policy pursuant to AB 716.
-The report contains data gathered from documented calls of service from station agents and patrons regarding incidents occurring on BART property and trains in addition to statistics obtained from BART police officers.
+This report to the California State Legislature summarizes The San Francisco Bay Area Rapid Transit District's (BART) exclusion policy pursuant to AB 716 (Dickinson).

+The report contains data gathered from documented calls of service from station agents and patrons regarding incidents occurring on BART property and trains, in addition to statistics obtained from BART police officers.